cranesandcaff/fifty-two-b/tutorials/01-0-to-app.md

     </md-card>

 The only two differences here are that we changed references of `SignUp` to `Login` and changed our link at the bottom of the form to urge users to sign up if they aren't users.

+### Useless to Slightly Less Useless
+Now that our users can log in we should give them the features they were expecting.
+The ability to add books and look at the books they are planning on reading.